mansi10/mansi10/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 &nbsp; Graduate student at Dalhousie University
-- 💼 &nbsp; 5+ years of professional experience as a Software Developer
+- 💼 &nbsp; 8+ years of professional experience as a Software Developer
 - 📫 &nbsp; How to reach me **mansi0910@gmail.com**
 - ✍️ &nbsp; Loves to go for hiking and camping